A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: Introduction

+Here by the dualizing sheaf on a locally compact Hausdorff space $X$, we mean the constant cosheaf with cofiber $\bS$, through Lurie's Verdier duality for sheaves of spectra (cf. \cite[Theorem 5.5.5.1]{higher-algebra})

+Then $\varpi_{VG}$ is the object corresponding to $\varpi_{VG_N}, N\geq 0$, under the inverse limit.
 We emphasize that the functor $(\pi_{VG})_*$ is not well defined if we regard $\pi_{VG}$ as a morphism in the $\infty$-category of spaces $\Spc$, for it is not invariant under homotopies (note that $(\pi_{VG})_!$ is well defined but gives trivial information).
 This is a place where we need to work in the ordinary 1-category of locally compact Hausdorff spaces, and the validity of $(\pi_{VG})_*$ (which follows from base change) and its symmetric monoidal structure leads us to employ the category of correspondences.